 You can decide to do another round of Whole30 at any time, even if you have changed your diet type.
 Just head to Settings->Options->Major Settings to turn that Whole30 function back on, and you will automatically be directed to the Whole30 Reset page to enter your new Whole30 start date.
 Be sure to click "Save My Whole30" on the bottom left to update your Meal Planner to generate your new Whole30 meal plan.

-As always, we are available in chat to help you with your Whole30 and Food Freedom needs, or you can reach us at support at realplans dot com.
+We are available in chat to help you with your Whole30 and Food Freedom needs, or you can reach us at support at realplans dot com.